 Add CCV Filter Replacement To Your Routine Service Schedule

-If you care for your vehicle and want it to last as long as possible, adding the CCV filter to your scheduled maintenance routine is crucial.
+If you care for your vehicle and want it to last as long as possible, adding the CCV filter to your regular maintenance routine is vital.

 Ignoring a clogged breather filter just isn’t worth it.
 Not only will you shave years off your engine’s lifespan, but you’ll also pay more in service costs, get worse gas mileage, and poor performance.